organicmaps/organicmaps/3party/jansson/doc/index.rst

 Jansson is licensed under the `MIT license`_; see LICENSE in the source distribution for details.

+Jansson is used in production and its API is stable.
+It works on numerous platforms, including numerous Unix like systems and Windows.
+It's suitable for use on any system, including desktop, server, and small embedded systems.

 .. _`MIT license`: http://www.opensource.org/licenses/mit-license.php
 .. _Jansson: http://www.digip.org/jansson/